 Solution: You cannot charge the battery when it is too hot.
-If the battery feels hot, remove it from the computer and wait for a while to let it cool to room temperature.
-After it cools, reinstall it and recharge the battery.
+Turn off the computer and wait for a while to let the battery cool to room temperature.
+After it cools, recharge the battery.
 If it still cannot be charged, have it serviced.

-ac power adapter problem
+Power adapter problem